 — The AP MLD shall initiate a frame exchange sequence with the non-AP MLD on one of the enabled links by transmitting an initial Control frame to the non-AP MLD with the limitations specified above.

+(#7888)— An AP affiliated with the AP MLD shall transmit group addressed BUs immediately following a Beacon frame containing a DTIM transmission.